YashVashist-IITBHU/Enhanced-Loss-Function/README.md

 # Enhanced AM-Softmax Loss for Improved Feature Separation

-This repository contains the project developed as part of the CSO 211 course by Group 20.
+This repository contains the project developed by me.
 The project focuses on improving the conventional AM-Softmax loss function by introducing modifications that enhance both intra-class compactness and inter-class separability.

 ## Overview